Skip to main content

 Tips for Better Results

-Scripts with a clear if __name__ == "__main__" block or defined CLI arguments are easier to turn into Tools with accurate input/output specs.
+Scripts with a clear if __name__ == "__main__" block or defined CLI arguments produce better tools with more accurate input/output specs.